Umuzi-org/tech-department/content/projects/pre-bootcamp-challenges/_index.md

 content_type: project
 ready: true
 submission_type: link
-title: Pre bootcamp challenges
+title: Pre bootcamp coding challenges

 prerequisites:
   hard:
-    - content/topics/messaging/honor-code
+    - topics/messaging/honor-code
 ---

 Complete these tasks in the correct language.
 If you are here to learn JavaScript, do them in JavaScript.
 If you have been told to use Python then use Python.